What Does Jehovah Say?

 Whenever someone get's disfellowshipped or leaves the organization, Jehovah's Witnesses in good standing with the organization are punished at the same time.
 Everyone is punished.
 Faithful Jehovah's Witnesses can no longer have a relationship with disassociated parents, children, brothers, sisters, cousins, ... and life long friends without paying a steep price.
 See Jehovah's Witnesses Rules

 Thus the righteous and the unrighteous are punished.
 It would be like everyone on the highway getting a speeding ticket, just because one person disobeyed the law.
 How would you feel if you got a speeding ticket because someone else was going too fast?
 Would that be fair?
 Would you complain?
 Of course you would.
 Jehovah would too.
 JW's say Jehovah is a God of justice.
-WT Aug 15, 2007, 'Jehovah Is a Lover of Justice'
+Watchtower Aug 15, 2007, 'Jehovah Is a Lover of Justice'

 What Does Jesus Say About Disfellowshipping?